ielod/mnbexchangerates/README.md

 Code check
 ----------

-For code style check with pylint and flake8 and for unittest with py36: run 'tox' in the root of the repository.
+For code style check with pylint and flake8 and for unittest with py36, py37 and py38: run 'tox' in the root of the repository.